 Born in a refugee camp after World War II, John Guzlowski came with his family to the United States as a Displaced Person in 1951.
 His parents had been Polish slave laborers in Nazi Germany.
 Growing up in the immigrant and refugee neighborhoods around Humboldt Park in Chicago, he met hardware store clerks with Auschwitz tattoos on their wrists, Polish cavalry officers who still mourned for their dead comrades, and women who had walked from Siberia to Iran to escape the Russians.
 His poetry, fiction, and essays try to remember them and their voices.

-Nobel Laureate Czeslaw Milosz, reviewing the Polish translation of Language of Mules, for the journal Tygodnik Powszechny, said, “This volume astonished me.”
+Nobel Laureate Czeslaw Milosz, reviewing Language of Mules, one of Guzlowski’s earlier books about his parents, said, “This volume astonished me.”

 A Professor Emeritus at Eastern Illinois University, John Guzlowski currently lives in Lynchburg, Virginia, where he recently completed a novel about the German soldiers who murdered his mother’s family during the Second World War.
 This novel, Road of Bones, is forthcoming from Cervena Barva Press.